maidsafe/sn_browser/README.md

 ### Release

-Pushes to master will be automatically released, with changelog generated from conventional commits (enforced at commit time, and checked at CI), and verison bumped autmomatically.
+Pushes to master will be automatically released, with changelog generated from conventional commits (enforced at commit time, and checked at CI), and the version bumped autmomatically.

 #### Alpha/Beta Channels